userdyk-github/userdyk-github.github.io/_posts/AI03/2019-08-13-AI03-Deep_learning_trend.md

 ### ***Present situation of	CUDA and deep learning framework***

-CUDA/cuDNN을 사용하기 위한 병렬처리 개념과 프로그래밍 모델, 그래픽 카드 하드웨어 모델 등을 이해하고 병렬처리 개념을 소개합니다. 배운 내용들이 Caffe, Caffe2, Tensorflow에서 어떻게 쓰이고 있는지 소개합니다.
+Multiprocessing system and programming model concept for using CUDA/cuDNN, by grasping graphics card and hardware model in relation to Caffe, Caffe2, Tensorflow.

-[실습] CUDA DeviceInfo
+- CUDA DeviceInfo
-[실습] CUDA 기반 1차원/2차원 행렬 합,곱
+- 1D/2D Matrix sum, product based on CUDA
-[실습] 중첩 Reduce 연산 테크닉
+- Optimizing parallel reduction
-[실습] Caffe, Caffe2, Tensorflow 코드 리뷰
+- Code review for Caffe, Caffe2, Tensorflow

 <br><br><br>